How to Get More Website Conversions

 Some of the leading SEO experts on this planet saw their clients’ Page 1 Ranked web pages drop to Page 3 or even Page 10 of Google Search Results!
 These were multi-million dollar clients who had sustained a Page 1 ranking for years.

 Give Google credit.
-They do their homework.
-They care about their customers.
-They know what their users find valuable (CRO websites) and what they perceive to be least valuable (non-CRO websites).
+They do their homework, they care about their customers, and they know what their users find valuable (CRO websites) and what they perceive to be least valuable (non-CRO websites).

 Good thing you’re reading this post because I’m about to give you three clues, courtesy of Ahrefs (if you’re not using their platform, take them up on their $7 trial).
 These clues are a good, initial roadmap on what you have to do to move back up to, or stay on Page 1 of Google (stay tuned for Keith Dubuque’s full list of to-do’s in his next blog post “So Today You’re Gonna SEO like it’s 2019”).